Skip to content

 Divide your total fence length by the post spacing, round up to the nearest whole number, then add one — because posts bookend every section.
 For example, a 100-ft fence with 8-ft spacing needs ⌈100/8⌉ + 1 = 13 + 1 = 14 posts.
 Corner posts and gate posts count as additional posts and are not included in this span calculation, so add them separately.
 Standard residential post spacing is 6–8 feet for wood and vinyl fences; closer spacing (4 ft) is typical for chain-link and metal panel systems.

-What is the cost difference between wood, vinyl, and metal fencing per linear foot?
+What is the cost difference between wood privacy, vinyl, chain link, and ornamental fencing per linear foot?

 How much extra fencing material should I order to account for waste and mistakes?